diragb/instazap/README.md

 If you want specific messages to go into certain channels (such as, Reels in #reels, and so on) then utilize this custom function that maps a message to a channel ID.

+### mock
+`boolean` - **OPTIONAL**

+Set this as true if you'd like to mock the Slack app and get console logging of messages instead of them being posted to Slack channels.

 ## port
 `number` - **OPTIONAL**